 Whatever my circumstances are, I’ve found that there’s this inner joy and peace that’s taken residence in my heart.
 And that’s saying a lot because if you knew me when I was younger, you know how my over-thinking would often end up in sudden bouts of depression.
 More so, if you followed my blog when I was younger, you know that I blogged a lot about my frustrations and self-inflicted loneliness too.

 But something about getting married changed that side of me.

-I happened to be given the opportunity the past two weeks to share what God has taught me about marriage—first to a bunch of young people at Lifextreme, and last weekend to a group of young single ladies at SBCC‘s Women’s Encounter.
-It’s a humbling (and funny) experience to talk about marriage and be questioned about my, ehem, credibility.
-LOL.
+I happened to be given the opportunity the past two weeks to share what God has taught me about marriage—first to a bunch of young people in church, and last weekend to a group of young single ladies.
+It’s a humbling (and funny) experience to talk about marriage and be questioned about my, lol, credibility.
 You’re married?
 You’re 28?
 You look 18!
 Some young ladies approached me even to personally ask me, “Ate, 28 ka na talaga?”
-(Are you sure you’re 28?)

 I’ve been thinking a lot about these lately and I’m overwhelmed at what God is teaching me.